 The Governing Body is established in accordance with the Further Education (Northern Ireland) Order 1997 which provides the statutory basis for further education in Northern Ireland.

-The Governing Body is subject to an Instrument and Articles of Government, a Management Statement/Financial Memorandum and other regulatory requirements.
+The Governing Body is subject to an Instrument and Articles of Government, a Partnership Agreement and other regulatory requirements.
 The purpose of corporate governance in further education is to ensure that the systems by which colleges are directed and controlled are operating effectively.

-During 2022/23 South West College's Governing Body comprised a Chair appointed by the Department for the Economy, members appointed by the Department for the Economy under the public appointments process, members co-opted by the Governing Body, members elected by staff and students of the South West College and South West College's Principal and Chief Executive.
+During 2023/24 South West College's Governing Body comprised a Chair appointed by DfE, members appointed by DfE under the public appointments process, members co-opted by the Governing Body, members elected by staff and students of the South West College and South West College's Principal and Chief Executive.
 Eligible governors receive remuneration for their attendance at meetings and other eligible events associated with their role as governors in line with DfE guidance on the remuneration of Governing Body members and chairs.

 The role of the Chair of the Governing Body is separate and distinct from the role of the Principal and Chief Executive who is South West College's designated Accounting Officer.
 The Governing Body is responsible for the ongoing strategic direction of South West College whilst the Principal and Chief Executive and the Management Team are responsible for the operational management of South West College.
-The Governing Body should provide and exercise both a support and challenge function in respect of the Principal and Chief Executive and Management Team.
+The Governing Body provides and exercises both a support and challenge function in respect of the Principal and Chief Executive and Management Team.
 The Governing Body approves all major developments and receives regular reports on South West College's activities.

-Governing Body members should bring independence, objectivity, impartiality and expertise to both the decision making and challenge processes within South West College.
-There should be an appropriate balance of skills, experience and knowledge to enable the Governing Body to discharge its duties effectively.
+Governing Body members bring independence, objectivity, impartiality and expertise to both the decision making and challenge processes within South West College.
+There is an appropriate balance of skills, experience and knowledge to enable the Governing Body to discharge its duties effectively.

 Information presented to the Governing Body, and all sub-committees, is drafted by the appropriate department and proceeds through the necessary internal clearance procedures before being presented as formal agendas, papers, and reports to the Governing Body.
 This ensures that a high quality of reliable and up-to-date information is presented for the Governing Body's consideration.
-The Governing Body is satisfied with the quality and reliability of the information presented during 2022/23.
+The Governing Body is satisfied with the quality and reliability of the information presented during 2023/24.